2020–21 Duke Blue Devils men's basketball team: 2021 recruiting class

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2021 Team Ranking".
+Rivals.
+Retrieved April 21, 2021.;

 Schedule and results

 Due to the ongoing coronavirus pandemic, the start of the season was pushed back from the scheduled start of November 10.
 On September 16, 2020, the NCAA announced that November 25 would be the new start date.
 Matchups for ACC–Big Ten Challenge were released on October 30.
 The Champions Classic, which was originally to be held on November 10, was later moved to December 1 and was to be held in Orlando.
 However, due to disagreements between ESPN, who was staging the event (and others), over health and safety protocols related to COVID-19, the event was canceled.
 It was hoped that the event could be still held elsewhere.
-It was later reported that the Blue Devils would play their Champions Classic game at Duke while Kentucky and Kansas will play in Indianapolis due to conflicting COVID-19 protocols by the respective schools.
+It was later reported that the Blue Devils would play their Champions Classic game at Duke, while Kentucky and Kansas would play in Indianapolis, due to conflicting COVID-19 protocols by the respective schools.

 Prior to the start of the season, it was announced that Duke would not play its scheduled season opener against Gardner–Webb, which had a positive coronavirus test within its team.
 On December 10, 2020, the school announced that it would cancel the remaining non-conference games, meaning games already postponed would not be made up.